‘Every child a mathematician’

 How are lessons taught?

-- Children will have a greater conceptual understanding of number and calculation.
+- All children will have a greater conceptual understanding of number and calculation.
 They will be able to visualise and generalise more readily due to a more in-depth understanding.

-- Struggling learners will be fully supported through accessing concrete equipment and use of visual models to support understanding.
+- All children will be fully supported through accessing concrete equipment and use of visual models to support understanding.

-- Confident learners will be challenged through exposure to unfamiliar problems, development of reasoning skills and by exploring multiple ways to manipulate numbers and solve problems.
+- All children will be challenged through exposure to unfamiliar problems, development of reasoning skills and by exploring multiple ways to manipulate numbers and solve problems.